<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Closing from a distance.
 If you’re a military homeowner then there’s a solid chance that you’ll need to close remotely.

-Often, the buyer needs to be present at closing in order to sign the original loan documents.
+Often, the buyer needs to be present at closing to sign the original loan documents.
 But as the seller, you should be able to handle the sale from wherever you’re off to next.

 And there’s a basic set of rules to follow: